CloudReactor/cloudreactor-python-ecs-quickstart/README.md

 This project serves as blueprint to get your python code running in AWS ECS Fargate, monitored and managed by CloudReactor.
 See [Benefits](docs/benefits.md) for a summary of the benefits of these technogies.
-This project designed with best practices and smart defaults in mind, but also to be customizable.
+This project is designed with best practices and smart defaults in mind, but also to be customizable.

+OK, let's get started!

 ## Setup ECS